Hedonic Seat Arrangement Problems: Introduction

-The concept of {\sf MWA} is a macroscopic optimality, and hence it may ignore individual utilities.
-Complementarily, {\sf MUA} is the problem to find a seat arrangement that maximizes the least utility of an agent.
-From the viewpoint of economics, the maximin utility of an arrangement can be interpreted as a measure of fairness~\cite{Bertsimas2011,Caragiannis2012,Nguyen2016}.
+The concept of {\sf UTA} is a macroscopic optimality, and hence it may ignore individual utilities.
+Complementarily, {\sf EGA} is the problem to find a seat arrangement that maximizes the least utility of an agent.
+From the viewpoint of economics, the maximin utility of an arrangement can be interpreted as a measure of fairness~\cite{Bertsimas2011,Caragiannis2012,KerkmannNRRRSW22}.

-Stability is one of the central topics in the field of hedonic games including \textsc{Stable Matching}~\cite{marriage,Noam2007,Aziz2013,Handbook2016}.
+Stability is one of the central topics in the field of hedonic games including \textsc{Stable Matching}~\cite{GS1962,Noam2007,Aziz2013,Handbook2016}.
 Motivated by this, we define a {\em stable} arrangement as an arrangement with no pair of agents that has an incentive of swapping their seats (i.e., vertices), called a {\em blocking pair}.
 This corresponds to the definition of {\em exchange-stability} proposed by Alcalde in the context of stable matchings \cite{Alcalde1994}.
 In \textsc{Seat Arrangement}, {\sf STA} is the problem of deciding whether there is a stable arrangement in a graph.

 Finally, we consider the envy-freeness of \textsc{Seat Arrangement}.
 The envy-freeness is also a natural and well-considered concept in hedonic games.
 In \textsc{Seat Arrangement}, an agent $p$ {\em envies} another agent $q$ if $p$ has an incentive of swapping its seat with $q$.
 Note that $q$ may not have an incentive of swapping its seat with $p$.
 By definition, any envy-free arrangement is stable.